jwisda/actionstats/README.md

     Avg int //average time

 ### Config
+These config settings can be changed from the defaults.
+I cannot guarantee the code will work if you make extreme changes to these defaults.

 #### MinActionLength
 	type int default = 1
         Action string must be a least be this long